parodos-dev/serverless-workflows-config/docs/mta/README.md

 helm install mta orchestrator-workflows/mta -n sonataflow-infra
 ```

+### Edit the `mtaanalysis-props` ConfigMap:

+There are two variables required to be set in the `mtaanalysis-props` ConfigMap:
+* **mta.url** - The URL to the MTA application
+* **NOTIFICATIONS_BEARER_TOKEN** - The token for sending notifications from the MTA workflow to RHDH notifications service

-- Edit the `mtaanalysis-props` confimap to set the `mta.url` with the value of the following command:
+To set the `mta.url` with the value of the following command:
 - **Please note** that it may take several minutes for the MTA Operator to become available and for the route to be reachable.
 ```console
 while [[ $retry_count -lt 5 ]]; do